how we got our start

 Long before the Mwebaza Foundation began, the family of Ms. Namatovu Catherine built Mwebaza Infant Primary School on their land in Kyengera, Uganda.
-Namatovu and her staff were exceptionally dedicated to the well-being of their students and wanted to provide an education that gave their students a broader worldview through cross-cultural exchange.
+Namatovu and her staff were exceptionally dedicated to the well-being of their students and sought to provide an education that broadened their students' worldview through cross-cultural exchange.

-In 2007, first-grade elementary school teacher, Dale Peterson, was preparing to teach a course about Africa when he noticed the content of the curriculum focused solely on Africa’s wildlife and nothing about the diversity of its people.
+In 2007, Dale Peterson, a first-grade elementary school teacher in Niwot, Colorado was preparing to teach a course about Africa when he noticed that the curriculum focused solely on Africa’s wildlife, with no mention of its diverse history and peoples.
 He wanted to broaden his students’ learning, so Peterson sought out a first-hand experience that would deepen his students’ understanding of the continent of Africa.

 Both teachers valued the opportunity for their students to engage in authentic writing experiences and learn about other places and people.
 Peterson and Namatovu realized that their students were receiving much more than knowledge about a different culture.
 They were building relationships that changed the way they viewed the world.

-At this point, Peterson concluded that an accountability mechanism was needed for the management of donations and for the oversight of any projects.
-With the help of others in the Niwot community, he created a 501(c)(3) corporation through the State of Colorado called the Mwebaza Foundation.
+As this penpal exchange grew into multiple schools and school communities began hosting fundraising events, Peterson concluded that an accountability mechanism was needed for the management of donations and for the oversight of any projects.
+In 2008, with the help of others in the Niwot community, he created a 501(c)(3) corporation through the State of Colorado called the Mwebaza Foundation.

 “Mwebaza” means “gratitude” or “thanksgiving” in the local Luganda language.
 Members of the local community encouraged Namatovu’s family to name their school “Mwebaza” because they were grateful to finally have a school in a neighborhood where none had existed before.
 The Mwebaza Foundation, in turn, used this same name as a way to reflect the gratitude felt towards those who have participated in the Foundation’s efforts to partner with and learn from our sister schools.